toppers/hakoniwa-px4sim/drone_physics/README.md

 - $T_r$ is the rotor time constant.
 - $d(t)$ is the duty rate of the rotor. ($0.0 - 1.0$)

-The thrust $T$ of the rotor is proportional to the square of the rotor angular velocity $\Omega$ eq.(2.50). $A$ is a parameter related to the rotor size and the air density.
+The thrust $T$ of the rotor is proportional to the square of the rotor angular rate $\Omega$ eq.(2.50). $A$ is a parameter related to the rotor size and the air density.

 $T = A \Omega^2 $